 My last two years of high school, I lived in Sweet Home, Oregon, a small logging and mill town.
-One highlight of my junior year was taking a creative writing class from William Johnson – a teacher so old he’d taught my dad twenty-plus years earlier.
-He was completely bald on top and had tufts of white hair that stood out above his ears.
-He wore wire-rimmed glasses, button-down shirts and slacks when he taught.
+One highlight of my junior year was taking a creative writing class from William Johnson – a teacher so old he’d taught my dad decades earlier.
+He was completely bald on top with tufts of white hair that stood out above his ears.
+He wore wire-rimmed glasses, and button-down shirts and slacks when he taught.

 When I finally wound my parents’ car up the twisty roads overlooking the reservoir, I found myself on a little knoll at a charming, rough-hewn cabin.
 Mr. Johnson came out to greet me and gave me a big hug – the first in our history together.
 “Come meet the rest,” he said, and flung his arm wide toward the front door.
 Inside, his wife Sarah (“Second cousin to Katherine Anne Porter, you know”) sat at a round dining table with three other couples in their 50’s and 60’s.

-Mr. Johnson said, “Katrina, I’d like you to meet John Mason; he’s a lover, and his wife Karen, she’s a lover, too.”
+Mr. Johnson said, “Katrina, I’d like you to meet Jim Mason; he’s a lover.
+And his wife Karen, she’s a lover, too.”
 He went around the table this way, introducing everyone as a lover.
 I felt paralyzed and off-balance.
 Clearly I’d stumbled into some swinging, orgiastic small-town scene with my former grandfatherly English teacher at the center.
-Why else would he introduce these people in this manner?

 Was there some way I could beat a hasty retreat?
-It seemed impossible since I had exercised such tenacity to get there in the first place.
+It seemed impossible since I’d exercised such tenacity to get there in the first place.
 I clenched my jaw, already in a cold sweat and bracing for an excruciatingly uncomfortable lunch.

 Then I realized it was Valentine’s Day.